Villa González Ortega: History

 Villa González Ortega is situated in an area that was originally inhabited by the Salinero tribe of the Guachichil, one of the Chichimeca nations.
 The hacienda of El Carro, a cattle ranch, was established in the area in the late 16th century.
 After Mexican independence, the ranch prospered under the ownership of Juan Nepomuceno de Moncada y Berrio, Count of San Mateo de Valparaíso and Marquess of Jaral de Berrio, whose testament funded the construction of the neoclassical Church of St. Teresa in El Carro between 1850 and 1855.
 This church, also known as the Temple of Nuestra Señora de los Dolores, was inscribed on the UNESCO list of World Heritage Sites in 2010 as part of the Camino Real de Tierra Adentro.

 In 1857, the municipality of Ojocaliente, to which the ranch of El Carro belonged, was transferred from the state of San Luis Potosí to Zacatecas.
 El Carro was briefly established as a municipality in 1869 before being suppressed in 1870.
 It regained its municipal status on 19 July 1890, and its prosperity peaked during the Porfiriato.
 The dismantling of the hacienda after the Mexican Revolution led to a 50% decrease in the population of the municipality.

 On 29 November 1922, the municipality was renamed in honour of Jesús González Ortega, commander of the Liberal forces in the Reform War, and governor of Zacatecas from 1858 to 1864.
 In 1967, a water supply, electrical grid and health clinic were built in the municipal seat.

 Administration

 The municipal government of Villa González Ortega comprises a president, a councillor (Spanish: síndico), and ten trustees (regidores), six elected by relative majority and four by proportional representation.
 The municipal presidency is located in the main house of the former hacienda.
 The current president of the municipality is Ronal García Reyes.

 Demographics

-In the 2020 Mexican Census, Villa González Ortega recorded a population of 13,208 inhabitants living in 3492 households.
+In the 2020 Census, Villa González Ortega recorded a population of 13,208 inhabitants living in 3492 households.
 The 2010 Census recorded a population of 12,893 inhabitants in Villa González Ortega.

 There are 31 inhabited localities in the municipality, of which two are classified as urban: